April 3 - the M Street Softball League (MSSL) will begin its 53rd season on May 2nd. Here's a short preview of what's expected.

 Bats - just a reminder that composite bats are illegal...however, bats that have a composite handle and metal barrel are OK.
-DeMarini Steel is a very popular bat in our league as is the Anderson RocketTech.
-There was talk about banning doublewall bats and going with single wall bats moving forward.
-Since we told teams that double walled bats were legal last season and plenty were purchased we feel that we cannot change the rule at this time.
+DeMarini Steel is a very popular bat in our league.

-Equipment - the league will provide bases and also has a catcher's mask that your catcher can borrow (ask the scorekeeper or umpire) on a nightly basis.
+Equipment - the league will provide bases on a nightly basis.

-Pitching rules - we are using the same rules as we implemented last year...that's strict modified pitching - no sling, no windmill, and no arc.
+Pitching rules - the Feeney/Moran("B") division is using the strict modified pitching style - no sling, no windmill, and no arc.
 It's pretty much straight back with the arm, a forward step to the plate, and deliver the ball.
 A great source on the "Classic Style" with videos can be found here 10manmodified.com/pitching-rules/videos-of-modified-styles/.
 The Lucas ("A") division is using a mix of both styles which is noted on the schedule.

 Playoff eligibility - although the rosters are open there is minimum number of plate appearances (30), innings pitched (35), or games played (10) that a player must meet to qualify for the playoffs.

 Stats, news, etc... - please check the league website for all the latest news, standings, stats, and more.

 Schedule - we tried to evenly spread out the amount of start times for each team...it's not an easy or exact science.
 The regular season will run from May through the end of July.
 The playoff will start in August and run through September.